-The federal government cannot govern responsibly if it continues to spend more than it takes in year after year.
+Just as every family in America must live within their own means, so too should the federal government.
+Washington cannot govern responsibly if it continues to spend more than it takes in year after year.
 Out-of-control spending weakens our economy, threatens our social safety net, and sets up future generations to inherit a bankrupt nation.
-In order to ensure our kids and grandkids have the same opportunities we did, hard decisions must be made to place our finances on a sustainable path.
+In order to ensure our kids and grandkids have the same opportunities we’ve enjoyed, difficult decisions must be made to place our finances on a sustainable path.

 A Budget that Balances

 During my time in Congress, I have supported budget resolutions that would balance the federal budget in 10 years by gradually restricting annual spending, lowering our debt-to-GDP ratio, and enacting pro-growth policies to create millions of new jobs—all while preserving social safety net and retirement programs for current and future beneficiaries.

 In an effort to get us closer to a balanced budget, I introduced the Truth in Spending Act.
 In short, this legislation would create an expedited path of consideration for measures to cut spending that has exceeded its original cost projections.
 For more information on this measure, please see more at the bottom of this page.

 For too long, budget gimmicks and loopholes have given way to overspending, thereby piling more debt on the American people.
 I have cosponsored and voted for numerous bills that would eliminate these gimmicks and inject some much-needed transparency and common sense into our budget process, including:

 Since 1970, direct spending—which refers to spending determined by eligibility instead of the appropriations process and includes programs such as Medicare, Medicaid, and Social Security—has grown from 31% of annual federal expenditures to 63% today.
 Some economists project that by 2047, the federal government will be spending 21% of its annual expenditures on paying down the interest on public debt, about 61% on direct spending, and 18% on discretionary spending, including defense spending.